-He disappeared from the stage in 1993 and entered a Buddhist monastery.
+He disappeared from public life in 1993 and entered a Buddhist monastery.
 In 1998 he encountered Ramesh Balsekar and spend six months with him before realising his master's teachings for himself.

-Incredibly after almost 50 years, his career appears to be at its height.
-From 2008 onwards, he undertook on an almost non-stop concert tour of the world - said to be his last (he's now 75).
-He's singing in Sydney in November and will give a final concert in Las Vegas in December (he has avoided singing in the USA until now).
+Incredibly after almost 50 years, his career now appears to be at its height.
+From 2008 onwards, he undertook on an almost non-stop concert tour of the world.
+He's now 75) He's singing in Sydney in November and will give a final concert in Las Vegas in December (he has avoided singing in the USA until now).

 So powerful are his concerts that when the tour arrived in New Zealand in January 2009, Simon Sweetman wrote in The Dominion Post "It is hard work having to put this concert into words so I'll just say something I have never said in a review before and will never say again: this was the best show I have ever seen."

 His has also been voted the best performance of everyone who has headlined at Glastonbury.

 His tour repertoire is roughly the same at each performance and has been beautifully captured in the DVD 'Live in London' recorded at the O2 in November 2008.
 When he appeared in the 2nd century Roman stone quarry amphitheatre at St Margarethen in Burgenland, on 5th September 2010, the concert was equally stunning, but the performance was the more remarkable in that the temperature that night was only 11C (see the scarf he is wearing in the photo above).